BKCOBN/agrivoltaic-cea-temperature-analysis/README.md

 ### Setup

-Open `plot_charts.py` and confirm the `MONTHS` list at the top matches your generated files:
+Before running, open `plot_charts.py` and check that the `MONTHS` list at the top matches your generated files:

 ```python
 MONTHS = [